HomeArticlesHow ToCalculate Probability

 Overview

-Probability measures how likely an event is to happen, expressed as a number between 0 (impossible) and 1 (certain), or equivalently as a percentage between 0% and 100%.
-Every probability calculation, no matter how complex the scenario, ultimately reduces to counting favorable outcomes against total possible outcomes — the skill is knowing which rule to apply when events combine.
+Probability measures how likely an event is to happen, expressed as a number between 0 (impossible) and 1 (certain), or as a percentage between 0% and 100%.
+Every probability calculation, no matter how complex the scenario looks, ultimately reduces to counting favorable outcomes against total possible outcomes.
+The skill lies in knowing which rule to apply when events combine.

 This guide walks through the basic formula, the rules for combining independent and dependent events, the addition rule for "either/or" scenarios, and the complement shortcut for "at least one" problems.
-Use the Probability Calculator to check your work once you understand the underlying logic.
+Check your work with the Probability Calculator once you've got the logic down.

 What You Need